OliviaClark3/GALoP-IntroArcGISDevelopment/Exercise2.md

 2. Follow the instructions at (https://developers.arcgis.com/javascript/latest/tutorials/display-a-map/) to display a map on your website.
 When asked for your API Key, copy and paste in the one you just generated

 NOTE: We already have some of the code shown in this tutorial.
-Start off at the heading Add Modules
+Start off at the heading Add References

 3. Save your work, and reload your website